cdoremus/angular2-sandbox/README.md

 # angular2-sandbox form-select-master branch
-Holds experiments with Angular 2 forms -- especially the select element -- and routing.
-This currently uses Angular 2.0 RC6.
+Holds experiments with Angular 2 forms focusing on the form select control.
+This branch currently uses Angular 2.1.2.

 ```bash
 #Use the following command to install the code dependencies: